prodigy234/XGBoost-Powered-Fraud-Detection-Anomaly-Recognition/README.md

 - `roc_auc_score`

 Due to the synthetic and imbalanced nature of the data (1% fraud), evaluation metrics should be interpreted accordingly.

 ---

-## 🤖 Author

-Developed by [Your Name].
-For educational and demonstration purposes.

----